Frequently Asked Questions

 It’s not the actual size of the loft that matters, but whether you have enough head height.
 Minimum is 2.1m finished.
 That said you’ll want the new space to be big enough for you to actually enjoy and become a useful value-adding space.
 Our Consultant will be able to advise you of this when we come to meet you.

-- Are you building a loft conversion because you need the space?
+- Are you developing a loft conversion because you need the space?
 If so, than how else could you get the space you need?
 Garage conversion, side extension, rear extension or just move ti a bigger house.
 All these are way more expensive and far more disruptive.

-- Are you building the loft conversion because you want the space?
+- Are you developing the loft conversion because you want the space?
 This usually means home owners wish to increase the value of their home.
 And why not?
 If you don’t enjoy the benefit of doing do, somebody else will.
 According to experts, including TV’s Phil Spencer, converting the loft the #1 way to increase the value of your home http://www.telegraph.co.uk/property/buyingsellingandmoving/7906602/Phil-Spencers-top-20-ways-to-add-value-to-your-home.html

 Do I need to draw up my own plans?